vaibhavsagar/resume/README.md

 resume
 ======

-My resume.tex and resume.cc templates for use with pandoc and my resume.
+My resume.tex and resume.css templates for use with pandoc and my resume.